sebapersson/PEtab.jl/docs/src/tutorials/sciml/sciml_plotting.md

 ## Plotting of single fitted functions

-We will first consider fitting a mutual activation loop model to synthetic data, and use this to demonstrate the plotting functionality.
+For these examples we will use a mutual activation loop model to synthetic data, and use this to demonstrate the plotting functionality.
 In the model, $X$ and $Y$ activate each other.
 The effect of $Y$ on $X$'s production follows a Hill function.
 Here, we will assume that the form of this activation function is unknown, and attempt to recover it using a UDE.
+In the code below, we declare a model, generate synthetic data, and fit it.
+The resulting fitting problem (`petab_prob`) and calibration result (`petab_sol`) will be used throughout the remaining tutorial.
 ```@example 1
 # Create model (a mutual activation loop).
 using Catalyst